-For those who are considering or in the process of purchasing a hearing aid, one of the most important factors to consider is size.
+For those who are in the process of purchasing a hearing aid, small hearing aids are a serious consideration.
 While larger, traditional behind-the-ear models are the most popular, there are still many who want a smaller, more discreet option.
 You are in luck!
-Let’s take a look at what small hearing aids options you have available.
+Let’s take a look at what small hearing aid options you have available.

 The Benefits of a Small Hearing Aids

 The most important and obvious benefit of a small hearing aid is discreteness.
 There are many reasons why one would wish to hide the fact they were hearing aids; for those individuals, smaller is better.

 Some smaller models also offer functional advantages as well!
 Smaller models tend to be easier to use with phones, glasses, and masks.

 They also tend to handle wind sounds better – larger models like behind-the-ear pick up wind much more easily due to their location.
 Smaller hearing aids rest inside the ear, where they are more naturally protected from the wind.